LangGraphvsCrewAIvsAutoGen

 SaaS applications on average per company create massive context fragmentation.
 Multi-agent systems must explicitly address how context flows between specialised agents to avoid the same fragmentation.

-All three frameworks must address the fundamental challenge of maintaining coherent context across multiple specialised agents.
-None solves this automatically; teams must design their context architecture thoughtfully regardless of framework choice.
+All three frameworks must address the same fundamental challenge: maintaining coherent context across multiple specialised agents.
+None solves this automatically.
+You need to design your context architecture thoughtfully regardless of framework choice.

 Where 4ge Fits